-VALUE: Defines the visible element.
-The value passed must be the identifier of one of the elements contained in the zbox.
+VALUE: Changes the active element.
+The value passed must be the name of one of the elements contained in the zbox.
 Default: the first element.
+To set the name of an element, use the LupSetHandle function.
+In Lua you can also use the element reference directly.